20ChaituR/neuralnets/README.md

     input2.bmp
     expected2.bmp

-Here, there are two training cases, with input and expected images that are 100x100 in size.
+Here, there are two training cases, with input and expected images that have a total length of 100 each.

 ## Structure of the Training Data File

-The format of the training data is as follows: On the first line, the number of test cases is given.
+The default filename for the training file is `trainingData.txt`.
+The format of this file is as follows: On the first line, the number of test cases is given.
 Then, on the following lines, for each test case, first the input values are given, space-separated, then the expected output values are given space-separated.